digitalyacht/Getting-Started-with-Njord-Cloud/Python_Example/README.md

 ## Usage

-Run `python njordlink_query.py` and you should see the JSON contents of the last 2 PGNs scroll down the screen.
+Run `python njordlink_query.py` and you should see the JSON contents of the PGNs scroll down the screen.

 <div align="center">
 <img src="https://github.com/digitalyacht/Getting-Started-with-Njord-Cloud/blob/555339a1d683f16e2a527a49c740fb514af84061/images/Python_Output.png" width=70%>